-- All Pinellas ACS Activations, Events, Meetings, and Nets including but not limited to: - Activation and deployment for incidents - SKYWARN® Nets - Monthly ACS meetings at the EOC - Training and Information Net participation (check-in) - Pinellas ACS Training Events, Drills and Exercises - Public service events (races, parades, etc.)

-- All Pinellas ACS Activations, Events, Meetings, and Nets including but not limited to (continued): - Testing and maintaining Pinellas ACS equipment - Pinellas County Emergency Management meetings - Training - FEMA Training Classes (online or in-person) - IS-100, IS-200, IS-700, IS-800, G-300, G-400, etc. - ARRL EmComm training Classes - Basic, Intermediate, and Advanced EmComm
+- All Pinellas ACS Activations, Events, Meetings, and Nets including but not limited to: - Activation and deployment for incidents - Count the hours from the time you leave home until you return home. - Example: If you leave home at 0700 on Monday and return home at 0700 on Tuesday, the total hours you worked equals twenty-four. - SKYWARN® Nets - Monthly ACS meetings at the EOC - Training and Information Net participation (check-in) - o Pinellas ACS Training Events, Drills and Exercises - Public service events (races, parades, etc.) - Testing and maintaining Pinellas ACS equipment - Pinellas County Emergency Management meetings - Infrastructure Branch, ESF-2, etc. - Training - FEMA Training Classes (online or in-person) - IS-100, IS-200, IS-700, IS-800, G-300, G-400, etc. - ARRL EmComm training Classes - Basic, Intermediate, and Advanced EmComm